 Git fixup explained

-Quite often we must modify a file that has been already committed to the local repository.
+Quite often, we must modify a file that has already been committed to the local repository.
 In this case, we often end up with commit messages like: “Fixed typo.”, “Added missing parameter.”, “Removed redundant import.”

 git rebase -i